 5. Give each other massages.
 Settle in for the night with your S.O. and pamper each other with massages.
 You can set the spa vibe with a scented candle and some massage oil.

 6. Rent a movie.
 No line, no loud neighbors eating popcorn, no braving the cold weather (if you live up North).
-Instead of just watching something on Netflix or Hulu, bite the bullet and spend a few dollars renting a new release on Amazon or iTunes.
+Instead of just watching something on Netflix, bite the bullet and spend a few dollars renting a new release on iTunes.

 7. Stage your own photo shoot.
 Nothing says “I love you” quite like cute photos together.
 Have a friend take some adorable pics, which you can put up around your place (and on social media if you’re into that).